 Options for donating complex assets

 Investors often quickly find that their options are limited.
 Many nonprofit organizations are not well equipped to handle complex assets, and therefore might require that a donor first sell the assets and contribute the proceeds.
 A donor in this situation may have taxable income, and thus would not, in most cases, choose to donate the entire amount of the proceeds.
 Rather, the donor might deduct his or her “cost” to liquidate (including both the selling costs and the incurred tax) and then donate the net proceeds—thereby reducing the total amount of the charitable contribution.
-In this situation, the donor would be able to take a deduction only for the amount of the resulting cash contribution rather than the fair market value of the contributed asset prior to liquidation.
+In this situation, the donor would be able to take a deduction only for the amount of the resulting cash contribution rather than for the fair market value of the contributed asset prior to liquidation.

-Most of the larger donor-advised fund programs in the United States, including Fidelity Charitable, have the requisite expertise and dedicated professional resources to work directly with donors and their advisers in order to maximize the giving power of these assets.
-Most acceptance decisions can be made within a few days, once the necessary information is received.
+Many of the larger donor-advised fund programs in the United States, including Fidelity Charitable, have the requisite expertise and dedicated professional resources to work directly with donors and their advisers to maximize the giving power of these assets.

 How a donor-advised fund works

 Second, individuals who create a donor-advised fund are typically also able to recommend how those funds should be invested.
 Many DAFs offer a variety of investment pools that allow donors to recommend the investment style that fits best with their time horizon for recommending charitable grants—growth, fixed income, money market, or blended investments.
-The funds that have been contributed to the DAF have the opportunity thereafter to grow tax free.2 In addition, DAF programs provide consolidated tax reporting for the year’s contributions, eliminating paperwork for the donor, and simplifying and improving compliance with IRS requirements.
+The funds that have been contributed to the DAF have the opportunity thereafter to grow tax free.2 In addition, DAF programs provide consolidated tax reporting for the year’s contributions, eliminating paperwork for the donor, and simplifying and improving the process for compliance with IRS requirements.

 Donor-advised funds are more flexible and cost-effective than many other charitable giving options.
-They help donors achieve strategic, thoughtful giving for themselves and in many cases for their entire family.
+They help donors achieve strategic, thoughtful giving for themselves and, in many cases, for their entire family.
 Often, in fact, donor-advised funds are established in the name of a donor’s family; by planning for charitable contributions and grants over a period of time—one year, five years, 10 years, or more—families can make a continuing difference.

 Donating complex assets via a donor-advised fund

 As mentioned, the donation of these complex assets to a public charity means that donors themselves realize no capital gain, and thus pay no capital gains tax.
-This helps ensure that the highest possible percentage of the funds from the sale of the asset or assets actually goes to the chosen charitable organizations.
+This helps ensure that the highest possible percentage of the funds from the sale of the asset or assets actually goes to the chosen charitable organization.

 Perhaps best of all, by donating complex assets to establish a DAF, these donors are able to diversify their giving with one asset in that they are able to recommend multiple grants to many different charities, as opposed to donating the asset (or assets) to one nonprofit organization—or going through a transfer agent to break up the asset to facilitate multiple gifts.
 The experienced charitable giving professionals at the DAF program are able to do this work for the donor.